shathaway/kadira-notes/Kadira-Notes.md

 You can run your meteor application with the meteor command, or you can create an exportable bundle that can be run using a compatibe version of node.js.

+After Meteor is installed to your account, the launching file **/usr/local/bin/meteor** should exist.
+A reference to directory **/usr/local/bin** should be in any environment path that wishes to use the Meteor **meteor-tool** runtime.

 ## Installing OSP Kadira APM Applications
 Here we assume you have a Linux user account.
-It should not have the **kadira** name which will be described later.
+It should not have the **kadira** name which will be described later when we configure services.

 You should copy the contents of the [shathaway/kadira-server](https://github.com/shathaway/kadira-server) into a working directory of your choosing.